 Traditional localist theories of semantic memory use spreading activation to explain short-term priming.
 Rival distributed accounts use incremental learning to explain both short and long-term priming.
 This experiment examined the possibility of a long-term negative priming mechanism in semantic memory.
 The results supported the existence of long-term priming.
 The results did not support the existence of any negative priming mechanism, but did lead to a follow up experiment that will investigate a possible role for negative priming in semantic memory.

 Olson, Matthew, "Examining Long-Term Priming Across Modalities: Looking for Semantic Antipriming" (2008).
-Honors Projects.
-Paper 12.
+Psychology Honors Projects.
+12.

 © Copyright is owned by author of this document